omnibor/spec/spec/SPEC.md

 and the recursive set of input artifacts to each input artifact, all the way down the graph.

-Concretely the Artifact Dependency Graph (AGD) of an artifact is the Input Manifest Identifier of Artifact together with a collection of Input Manifests which includes:
+Concretely the Artifact Dependency Graph (ADG) of an artifact is the Input Manifest Identifier of Artifact together with a collection of Input Manifests which includes: